Our Guide to Growing French Lavender

 Watering, Feed and Maintenance

-Once established and growing well, watering should be reduced so the soil is allowed to dry out between each watering.
+Once established and growing well, watering should be reduced, so the soil is allowed to dry out between each watering.
 We’ve found that in heatwaves, the Lavender may need the occasional weekly watering at most.
+Otherwise, they require little water beyond rainfall.

-Lavenders don’t require regular fertilisation or nutrient-rich soils.
+Lavenders don’t require regular fertilisation or nutrient-rich soils; in fact, they thrive on poor soils.

 Pruning is another matter altogether and there are some big differences between how you prune English and French Lavenders.